carlos-sierra/edb360/readme.txt

 ~~~~~
 1. If you need to execute db360 against all databases in host use then run_db360.sh

-2. If you need to execute only one piece of edb360 (i.e. resources) use these commands:
+2. If you need to execute only a portion of edb360 (i.e. resources and os stats) use
+   these commands:

    SQL> @sql/edb360_0b_pre.sql T 31
    SQL> @sql/edb360_1d_resources.sql
+   SQL> @sql/edb360_3e_os_stats.sql
    SQL> @sql/edb360_0c_post.sql

 3. If you decide to include SQLHC from MOS 1366133.1, be aware that sqlhc.sql uses